MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/3d-partner-onboarding-guide.md

     - Modify the cpp file to include:

-        -   3MF Parser (use the RS1 3MF API)
+        -   3MF Parser (use the Windows 10, version 1607 3MF API)

         -   Write GCode